 Do you know those recipes you have made over, and over again, but have yet to write down?
 This Crab Alfredo Pasta is one of them.
 I have been making this for years.
 Why have I waited so long to get the pen to paper (or hands to keyboard) and share this incredible pasta dish with all of you?
 This is one you should definitely add to your Feast of the Seven Fishes menu.
 Or, it’s also perfect for any weeknight meal!
 Click here for more ideas for your Christmas Eve dinner.
-Local to Charlotte?
-Pick up some of these jumbo king crab legs at The Carolina Meat & Fish Co.!

 I highly recommend using King Crab legs.
 If you must, you can substitute with snow crab.
 This recipe will make enough for four people, or three very generous bowls.
 Have questions about freezing leftover crab meat?
 Click here!

 HOW TO PREPARE THE CRAB ALFREDO PASTA

 Crabs legs typically come frozen and are always already cooked.
 However, they do need to be heated through.
 Bring a pot of lightly salted water to a boil.
 Place crab in pot and allow to “cook” for about five to seven minutes.
 The water does not have to be at a full boil after placing crab in pot.
 Remove crab and allow to cool a few minutes.
 Break apart shells to release the meat.
 I typically use kitchen shears for the legs.
 Try to keep the legs whole, if you can.
 Pick through the crab to ensure there is no remaining shell or cartilage.